Zihaoliu-98/ACEDIMEEIA/README.md

 This repository serves as a place for documentation of Project ACDIMEEIA of OpenCI/Circular Economy challenge.

 Lisenced under CC4.0 and GNU3.
+For private and educational uses, please feel free to clone.

-Commercial uses are prohibited unless authorized.
+Commercial uses are prohibited unless otherwise authorized.

 Please enjoy the interesting (hopefully so) reports with preferably a cup of Weissbier and a large piece of Schweinshaxe/Eisbein.